ujseah/YOLOv8-Image-Object-DatasetIntegration/README.md

 Class Remapping:

 Automatically remaps class indices to a unified format across all datasets.
+Use these datasets as input to train the YOLOv8 model with a unified class mapping.

+--

-Training the Model
+## Training the Model
 Load the YOLOv8 model:

-python
-Copy code
 from ultralytics import YOLO
 model = YOLO('yolov8n.pt')
 Train the model:

-python
-Copy code
 model.train(data='/content/final_dataset/data.yaml', epochs=10, imgsz=640, batch=16)

+--

-Inference
+## Inference
 Use the trained model to make predictions:

-python
-Copy code
 results = model.predict(source='/path/to/image.jpg', conf=0.3, save=True)
 View results:

 Processed images with bounding boxes are saved automatically.

+--

-Exporting the Model
+# Exporting the Model
 Export the trained YOLOv8 model to ONNX format for deployment:

-python
-Copy code
 model.export(format="onnx")

+--

-File Structure
+## File Structure
-data.yaml: Configuration file for the YOLOv8 model, specifying datasets and classes. final_dataset/: Directory containing the unified training dataset. notebook.ipynb: Google Colab notebook implementing the pipeline.
+- data.yaml: Configuration file for the YOLOv8 model, specifying datasets and classes.
-Results
-Training Metrics: Accuracy, precision, recall, and loss are tracked during training.
-Inference Output: Bounding boxes with class labels for multiple objects in a single image.
+- final_dataset/: Directory containing the unified training dataset.
+- notebook.ipynb: Google Colab notebook implementing the pipeline.

+--

-License
+## License
 This project is licensed under the MIT License.

+--

-Contributions
+## Contributions
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-Acknowledgments
+--

+## Acknowledgements
 Ultralytics YOLOv8
 Roboflow